Why do I need to register?

-It is necessary to formally collaborate with a staff pathologist who can assist with design of the array, identify suitable blocks, and select areas for sampling.
+It is necessary to formally collaborate with a staff pathologist who can assist with the design of the array, identify suitable blocks, and select areas for sampling.
 It is the responsibility of the investigator to obtain the required IRB approval, identify a collaborating pathologist, identify appropriate specimens, and arrange for retrieval of the blocks.

 Depending on the objectives, you will need to make decisions regarding the number and size of cores, the number of replicate cores from the same block, and the placement of cores in the microarray.
-It is important to carefully select the region to sample and to insure that there is sufficient thickness of tissue in the block to provide a usable core.
+It is important to carefully select the region to sample and to ensure that there is sufficient thickness of tissue in the block to provide a usable core.
 Each TMA can contain many cores, but the number depends on the size of the individual cores.